ranarag/FewShotVQG/README.md

 ### Preparing Data

-Download the train and validation sets of the <a href="https://visualqa.org/download.html">VQA Dataset</a>.
+Download the train and test sets of the <a href="https://visualqa.org/download.html">VQA Dataset</a>.

 In order to prepare the data for training and evaluation, follow these set of commands: